cisco-open/go-lanai/docs/Develop.md

 ```

 The value `CLI_TAG` is usually `main` which point to the latest snapshot version or any stable/released version Git Tag.
+Note that if `go-lanai` is checked out side-by-side and a `replace` directive is used to point to it, this command will
+ignore `CLI_TAG` and use the checked out copy.
+If `CLI_TAG` is not provided, the last released version will be used.

 The target will: